A portrait of my birdies, once a week, every week, in 2014.

 It sure is quiet around here in the afternoons though and I think Phoebe is really missing Wren’s energy… and so am I.

 I love Design Mom’s Living with Kids series, which focuses on unique, beautiful, ultra-organized, inspiring spaces that have kids living in their midst.
-Sometimes I find them inspiring, but on a bad day I find them a bit depressing.
+Sometimes I find them inspiring, but on a bad day I find them a bit depressing, so that’s why I decided to remodel the spaces, with these home remodeling contractors that help a lot with this.
 I try to remind myself that these Mamas are also changing diapers and in a constant state of near chaos and there are messes following them around as soon as one gets cleaned up in front of them.
 Right?!
 Please say so… Anyway, I thought since I usually just show snippets of beauty and smiles I should balance it by my own little “Living with Kids” tour on a normal day.
 At some moment every day, it looks somewhat like this so this is really Living with Kids.
 Maybe you’ll agree?
 Please say your house looks like a tornado went through at least at some point during the day?
 Or maybe it will make you feel better because your domestic skills are so superior to mine and your kids pick up all the toys right after playing with them?
 Take it, Mama, take it!
 More power to you, just don’t tell me about your nanny or your cleaning lady… or that you have a better organizational method than the Pile Method?

 This is the usual state of my “croffice,” with kid stuff mixed with work stuff mixed with, well, life.